2ndSightLab/ai-tracker/mistake-tracker.md

 to increment these mistakes +1 or add a new one.

-In the beginning it would log everything as a completely different mistake with too many details when they are basically the same mistakes over and over again when you boil it down to the core problem.
+In the beginning it would log everything as a completely different mistake with too many details when they are *basically the same mistakes over and over again when you boil it down to the core problems*.

 Again: THIS IS NOT COMPLETE.
 I don't log every error.
 Just when I start getting very frustrated because the model feels nerfed.
 I don't have time to log every error because there are so many.
 I also just started tracking this way after working on this project for a couple of months because logging every error caused the readme to get too massive, wasting tokens.